Socio-technical Smart Grid Optimization via Decentralized Charge Control of Electric Vehicles: Introduction

+Finally, this paper measures the impact of a varying participation level on the optimization process of charging electric vehicles.
+To the authors' best knowledge, this is not addressed in earlier work (Novelty 3).

+In summary, the literature gap that this paper fills is the following: \emph{how to improve the Smart Grid reliability in the scenario of decentralized and coordinated charging control of electric vehicles, while meeting social welfare criteria related to drivers' discomfort and fairness in the experienced discomfort}.
+The main contributions of this paper are the following:

+\begin{itemize} \item A new privacy-preserving methodology to locally and autonomously generate charging plans for electric vehicles by reasoning based on local historical mobility data and technical vehicle characteristics. \item The applicability of I-EPOS, a general-purpose decentralized learning algorithm, to the charging control of electric vehicles for the socio-technical optimization of Smart Grids. \item Quantitative findings using real-world data that show how the optimization of technical objectives, e.g. reliability, influence the user discomfort and social fairness. \item Quantitative findings that show how all socio-te\-chni\-cal aspects are influenced by a varying participation level of electric vehicles in the optimization process. \item A new application scenario and benchmark dataset~\cite{Pournaras2019b} for the evaluation of combinatorial optimization algorithms. \end{itemize}

-This paper is outlined as follows: The following section introduces the decentralized operational planning for EVs.
-Section~\ref{sec:decision-making} illustrates the decentralized decision-making and optimization process employed.
-It also defines the measures of robustness, discomfort and fairness.
-Section~\ref{sec:evaluation} illustrates the data used for the experimental evaluation and the findings from the results.
+Figure~\ref{fig:flow-chart} provides a schematic reference of the solution.
+This paper is outlined as follows: The following section introduces the local operational planning for electric vehicles.
+Section~\ref{sec:decision-making} illustrates the decentralized collective learning process as well as it defines measures of reliability, discomfort and fairness employed for the socio-technical Smart Grid optimization.
+Section~\ref{sec:evaluation} illustrates how planning is performed using a real-world dataset and illustrates the experimental results and findings.
 Finally, Section~\ref{sec:conclusion} concludes this paper and outlines future work.